EtienneMueller/razer-blade-data-science/README.md

 ## CUDA and CuDNN

+_For 21.04 I used the nvidia-driver-460 with CUDA 11.2 and TensorFlow 2.6 beta, under 21.10 I only tested nvidia-driver-470 with CUDA 11.4 and TensorFlow 2.6 so far.
+Installation procedures were the same for both._

-[Edit: there were newer version released recently, I will try them soon and update it here] Activate Nvidia Proprietary Driver in "Software & Updates" (nvidia-driver-470 at the time of writing) and reboot.
+Activate Nvidia Proprietary Driver in "Software & Updates" (nvidia-driver-470 at the time of writing) and reboot.
 You can display information about the GPU and the CUDA Version (11.2 for me) with:

 ```markdown
 nvidia-smi